hsf-training/analysis-essentials/git/03-create.md

 teaching: 10
 exercises: 0
 questions:
-- "Where does Git store information?"
+- Where does Git store information?
 ---
 # Creating a Repository

 {% objectives "Learning Objectives" %}
-- "Create a local Git repository."
+- Create a local Git repository.
 {% endobjectives %}

 Once Git is configured,